Entropy-based random quantum states: Algorithm for generating BKM states and Hamiltonians

 It has been shown that the Muttalib-Borodin ensemble~\eqref{eq:MB} can be generated from the singular values of random lower-triangular matrices \cite{cheliotis2018triangular}.
 Given the correspondence we have established with the BKM distribution we can adapt this recipe to sample the desired ensemble of normalised density matrices.
-The procedure is as follows: \begin{enumerate}[label=\Alph*)] \item Sample a random lower-triangular complex matrix $X=\{X_{jk}\}_{j,k=1}^N$ with non-zero off-diagonal elements $\{X_{jk}: \ 1\leq k<j\leq N\}$ that are complex standard Gaussian variables.
+The procedure is summarised in the following theorem: \begin{thm} Consider the following matrix sampling procedure \begin{enumerate}[label=\Alph*)] \item Sample a random lower-triangular complex matrix $X=\{X_{jk}\}_{j,k=1}^N$ with non-zero off-diagonal elements $\{X_{jk}: \ 1\leq k<j\leq N\}$ that are complex standard Gaussian variables.
 The diagonal elements are expressed as

 where $Y_k$ is sampled from the $\chi_1$-distribution and the phase $\phi_k\in[0,2\pi)$ is uniformly chosen independent of $Y_k$. \item Sample a Haar random unitary $U\in U(N)$. \item Form the normalised density matrix